rmnavr/hs_study/materials/my_hs_roadmap.md

 Somewhere in parallel:
 * `beginner` Monoids — see how Lists, Strings and numbers can be Monoids
 * `intermed` Lens — buffed setters and getters (I recommend trying `microlens` lib — see how to index/set/get values in structures like [[1,2,3],[4,5,6]])
-* `advanced` Type families, Rank-N types, Kigher kinded types
+* `advanced` Type families, Rank-N types, Higher kinded types

 Sources:
-* Learn you a Haskell for Greater Good — teaches you everything upto and including monads
+* Learn you a Haskell for Greater Good — teaches you everything upto monads
 * fsharpforfunandprofit.com — great explanations of how to use ADTs in DDD (although language is F#)
 * adit.io — visual monads explanation (beginner-level friendly)
 * William Yao (or Haskell wikibooks) on RWS monads
 * William Yao on transformers (gives great explanation on how transformers and mtl approaches differ)
-* TODO: add sources on GADTs, Free/FT/HFM
+* `TODO` add sources on GADTs, Free/FT/HFM

 ## Tooling roadmap

+> Main haskell tools:
+> * **ghc** is compiler
-> **ghc** is compiler, **ghci** is used as REPL, **cabal** and/or **stack** are used for building/packaging.
+> * **ghci** is used as REPL
+> * **cabal** and/or **stack** are used for building/packaging (you usually choose one)

+Some advice:
+* Don't rush yourself into using cabal/stack, since Haskell tooling sometimes is not very beginner-friendly
+* Clearly understand what is **package** (lib) and what is **module** in Haskell packaging world
-I encourage you to avoid trying to install any of multimedia libs (GUI, Plotters, things like that) before you feel confident in working with ghc and cabal/stack.
+* Avoid trying to install any of multimedia libs (GUI, Plotters, things like that) before you feel confident in working with cabal/stack

-Step 1:
-1. When starting, I recommend working only with **ghci** and importing only from base modules (ignore tutorials that require non-base modules).
-2. Learn how to compile HellowWorld.hs with plane **ghc**

-Step 2:
+Step 1 — ghci:
-1. Clearly understand how **package** (lib) is not the same as **module** in Haskell
+1. Stay in **ghci** until you REALLY need non-default lib
+   * ghci by itself will carry you very far (upto transformers)
+   * You don't really need non-default libs when learning basics (and default modules like "import Control.Monad" are always available in ghci)
+   * For now, use **ghc** and **run-ghc** to run HelloWorld.hs scripts
+   * Ignore tutorials that require non-default libs (they are not beginner-level anyway)
-2. Organize your toy project into modules
+2. Learn how to organize you project into modules
+   * Such projects can still be run with just plane **ghci**

+Step 2 — learn how to create/build/run/REPL cabal (or stack) project:
+1. Start with no-dependencies
-3. Create cabal/stack project with simple dependencies (like microlens)
+2. Try adding simple dependencies (like microlens)
-4. Learn how to work with cabal/stack project in ghci (cabal repl)
-5. Compile your cabal/stack project

-Step 3:
-1. Learn (on a surface-level) about compilation toolchains, c/linux/make — see how ghc uses all of it.
-   On Windows learn also about mingw, see what purpose does it surve (by itself, and how ghc uses it)
-2. Try including GUI lib into your project and writing hello-world app (on Windows may require some dark magic with mingw)

-At some point also try:
-* Including third-party package locally into your cabal/stack project (you can try including microlens package for example)
+As for complex libs with large dependencies (like GUI libs) — be prepared that including them into your project may be non-trivial (especially on Windows).
+Familiarizing yourself with compilation toolchains will help a lot here (c/make, static/dynamic linking, mingw on Windows, etc.).